lreis2415/AutoFuzSlpPos/README.md

 Current version of AutoFuzSlpPos is developed under the [TauDEM parallelized framework](http://hydrology.usu.edu/taudem/taudem5/index.html "TauDEM") and programmed using C++ and Python language.

-AutoFuzSlpPos is capable with Windows and Linux/Unix, e.g., Windows 7/8/10, CentOS 6.2, and Ubuntu 14.04, and macOS.
+AutoFuzSlpPos is capable with Windows and Linux/Unix, e.g., Windows 7/8/10, CentOS 6.2, and Ubuntu 14.04.

 The prerequisites environment is as follows: